-- (1) Revenues are for twelve months ended September 30, 2015, and market capitalization is as of December 31, 2015. - (2) Peer company compensation is for 2014 because in January 2016, that was the latest compensation data available for our peer group.
+(1) Revenues are for twelve months ended September 30, 2015, and market capitalization is as of December 31, 2015.

 The following table shows the Company's absolute Total Shareholder Return ("TSR") and its ranking relative to the ten companies in our peer group over the last one and three year time periods.
 We believe our above-average TSR performance reflects our improved capital position, our increased market share beginning in mid-2013 and lower losses from our books of business written in 2005-2008.